czou40/PassiveHapticRehab/README.md

+This unity project uses MediaPipe to detect hand and body poses and sends the data to a Unity project.

-The code base is adapted from [this repo](https://github.com/ganeshsar/UnityPythonMediaPipeHands) by  ganeshar.
+The code base is adapted from [this repo](https://github.com/ganeshsar/UnityPythonMediaPipeHands) and [this repo](https://github.com/ganeshsar/UnityPythonMediaPipeBodyPose) by ganeshar.

 Changes made (Chunhao):